-The AFO should not come into direct contact with skin, so your child should wear cotton socks or tights beneath the device.
+The AFO should not come into direct contact with skin, so you should wear cotton socks or tights beneath the device.
 Ensure they are pulled up to avoid any wrinkles.

-Your child must wear the correct footwear in order for the AFO to work properly.
+You must wear the correct footwear in order for the AFO to work properly.
 The shoes need to be big enough to fit the AFO inside, but they can be ordinary high-street shoes.
-When deciding your child's footwear, consider:
+When deciding your footwear, consider:

-- Lace or Velcro® fastenings are preferred: the lower they open the better. - A removable sole is useful to make room for the AFO - Slip-on and open-heeled shoes are not appropriate - Adequate depth and width is required
+- Lace or Velcro® fastenings are preferred: the lower they open the better - A removable sole is useful to make room for the AFO - Slip-on and open-heeled shoes are not appropriate - Adequate depth and width is required

-Take your child's AFO with you when buying the shoes so you can try them on together.
+Take your AFO with you when buying the shoes so you can try them on together.
 It is important that shoes are worn whilst wearing AFOs.
-Do not allow your child to wear the AFO without shoes as it can be slippery.
+Do not wear the AFO without shoes as it can be slippery.